 The Gibraltar Health Authority is pleased to announce the launch of an automated digital telephone appointment line for bookings of routine appointments at the Primary Care Centre (PCC).
 This will mean no more waiting in a telephone queue for a clerk, or for appointments to be released once a month.
 By dialling the PCC appointment number on 2000 7007 callers will be greeted with a menu of options to book the next available routine GP or Nurse Practitioner appointment, or to book a particular primary care specialist clinic, such as the smoking cessation clinic.
-Once a choice has been confirmed, the caller will receive a confirmation text message as a useful reminder.
+Once a choice has been confirmed, the caller will receive a confirmation text message, even through a temporary phone number as a useful reminder.
 The automated telephone appointment system is charged at local call rates.

 It is important that being able to book a medical appointment is as easy and as convenient as possible and, to that end, this service will be available 24 hours a day, 7 days a week to update directly with our electronic appointment system.
 To provide full flexibility and choice, there will also be an option to cancel an appointment through the telephone service or by replying “CANCEL” to the confirmation text message.
 Cancelling an appointment will immediately free up that time for someone else to book, so reducing wasted appointments and making better use of clinic times.

 It is vital that we have up to date contact details of patients, including their correct mobile phone numbers, so that a reminder text message can be sent.
 At the PCC, a form will be available in order that the contact details can be entered on to patients’ electronic health records.
 Alternatively, the form can be found on the GHA website at http://www.gha.gi/mygha/